This post may contain affiliate links. Please read our disclosure policy.

 Step Four – Stir in the cooked rice, garnish with fresh parsley, and serve.
 Enjoy!

-- There are many things that pair perfectly with jambalaya.
-For starters, you can go for sides like collard greens and fried okra or corn on the cob and extra rice.
+- There are so many great sides and toppings that go perfectly with jambalaya.
+Try classic Southern sides like collard greens, fried okra, or corn on the cob.

-- For dipping, enjoy this excellent recipe with cornbread, hush puppies, or garlic bread.
+- For dipping, you can’t go wrong with cornbread, hush puppies, or warm garlic bread to soak up all that tasty sauce.

 Recipe FAQs